-- If You have any concerns or complaints about any part of Your driving tuition which cannot be resolved with Your Instructor, please contact the Customer Service Centre. - Where the Customer Service Centre is unable to resolve Your complaint to Your satisfaction, You will be entitled to escalate the matter to Our Customer Care Department by writing to Customer Care at the address below. - The Customer Care team will use reasonable endeavours to respond to Your written query within 10 working days.
+- If You have any concerns or complaints about any part of Your driving tuition which cannot be resolved with Your Instructor, please contact the Customer Service Centre on 0800 072 0635 (option 2) - Where the Customer Service Centre is unable to resolve Your complaint to Your satisfaction, You will be entitled to escalate the matter to Our Customer Care Department by writing to Customer Care at the address below. - The Customer Care team will use reasonable endeavours to respond to Your written query within 5 working days.